aakarshg/Jenkins-job-build-automation/README.md

 Q3.
 What are some reasons why a company may use a dedicated build team?

+Usually companies prefers to use a dedicated build team because of the following reasons:
+* Reduction of operating costs associated with not having a build team to take care of build failures
+* They serve as the incharge to work with configuration management
+* They are always there to take care of building verification scripts.
+* To ensure that someone is tasked with building software.

 Q4.
 What are some barriers to applying continuous integration in priorierty contexts?